 Minimum enrolment number of 12 applies to this offering.
 Should enrolments not reach the minimum number required for on-campus study, students may be transferred to the on-line offering and advised of this change before semester commences.

-This unit is designed to provide students with an understanding of the key subject disciplines, History and Geography, in secondary school.
+This unit is designed to provide students with an understanding of the key subject disciplines, History and Geography, in the secondary school.
 Students will learn about key aspects of historical and geographical knowledge and understanding and skills and begin to understand how such discipline knowledge can be transformed into classroom practice.
-Emphasis will be given to learning about and applying ICT skills and to developing understanding of the importance of fieldwork in History and Geography.
-Students learn how to examine contemporary Australian and international curriculum documents to help plan, teach and evaluate History and Geography lessons.
+Emphasis will be given to learning about how to teach using primary sources and developing an understanding of the importance of fieldwork in History and Geography.
+Students learn how to examine Australian Curriculum: Humanities and Social Sciences for planning, teaching and evaluating History and Geography lessons.
 Students will improve their research skills and knowledge of available teaching and learning resources.
-Students will experience a variety of teacher- and student-centred teaching and learning strategies
+Students will experience a variety of teacher- and student-centred teaching and learning strategies.

 |Unit name||Introduction to Secondary Humanities and Social Sciences Education|

 |Delivered By||University of Tasmania|